Heard Museum: History

-The Heard Museum now attracts about 250,000 visitors a year.
+The Heard Museum attracts about 250,000 visitors a year.
 The Heard is an affiliate in the Smithsonian Affiliations program.
-The director of the museum from January 2010 through July 2012 was Dr. Letitia Chambers, the first Heard director to be of American Indian descent.
-From August 5, 2013, to February 27, 2015, the museum was led by James Pepper Henry, a member of the Kaw Nation of Oklahoma and the Muscogee Creek Nation.
-The museum is now led by David M. Roche, who began his tenure January 2016.
+The director of the museum from January 2010 through July 2012 was Dr. Letitia Chambers, the first Heard director of American Indian descent.
+From August 5, 2013 to February 27, 2015, the museum was led by James Pepper Henry, a member of the Kaw Nation of Oklahoma and the Muscogee Creek Nation.
+As of January 2016, the museum is led by David M. Roche.

 The museum is a member of the North American Reciprocal Museums program.